 All officers shall perform the duties outlined in these bylaws and those assigned to them.
 Upon the expiration of the term of office or in case of resignation, each officer shall turn over to his or her successor or the chair, without delay, all records, books, and other material pertaining to the office.

-The order of the election of officers shall be by electing the vice-chair, after which the secretary and treasurer shall be elected, in that order.
+Election of officers shall be done during the last meeting of the school year before Graduation.
 Any person nominated for an office and not elected may be nominated from the floor for any other office on which voting has not taken place.